-In this blog we write a story that we once read in a book - we think of Osho - that has stayed with us for a long time.
+In this insight we write a story that we once read in a book - we think of Osho - that has stayed with us for a long time.
 It is a short story that illustrates how man says he trusts God strongly but actually has difficulty recognizing the signals intended for him as coming from a Divine intervention.
 As a result of which he only trusts his own thinking, and it does not end well with him.

 There was a man who believed very strongly that if anything happened, he would be saved by God Himself.